MrQwest/activity/README.md

 ## To-do

-* Take form input from index, parse results and write to activ.json
 * Style
 * Add a big green refresh button to the page for kiddie-friendly refreshes.
+* Edit button which will display all JSON activities and allows to delete items
+* Mark activities as done

+## Done
+* Take form input from index, parse results and write to activ.json (Thanks @mikestreety)